Prepare Your Child For Academic Success & Global Competence

 - Ellie Alcaraz

-"I discovered Darwin through my sister an alumnus"
+"I discovered Darwin through my sister, an alumnus"

-- Issa Leana Cruz
+- Issa Leana O. Cruz

-- Maria Carolina Yuson
+- Maria Carolina Y. Yuson

 "Her Confidence makes me the proudest"

 “Her Confidence makes me the proudest.
 She no longer hesitates to step into events that involve many branches.
-That’s big improvement from how shy she used to be.”
+That’s a big improvement from how shy she used to be.”

 - Jigs Santos

-"We are one big Family"
+"We are one big family"

 - Michelle Reyes Ople